Ezharjan/cv/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I'm a software engineer with 4 years of experience in the field of software and a special background in game engine development.
+My focus is on enhancing the perfomance of render engines as well as creating convenient tools and APIs for game developers.
+My work includes the direct engagement in game development as a Game Developer & Game Engine Developer.